 Harpur-Crewe (Yellow).
 Breadsall CE Primary School was built in 1837 by George Crewe.
 The money was provided by Sir John Harpur-Crewe.

 Each child belongs to one of these teams and has a merit card of the same colour on which they collect merits over the week which are counted up and put together to give a team total which is announced in our ‘Star Collective Worship’ on Thursdays (we also present certificates for individual achievement).
 The winning team over a term earns extra playtime or another treat.
-These teams are also used for Sports Day and sometimes on themed days when we want to mix up the classes.
-We are hoping to introduce other activities this year around the teams so they have a stronger identity.
+These teams are also used for inter house sports competitions throughout the year, Sports Day and on themed days when we want to mix up the classes.
+We try and introduce new activities all the time to strengthen the identity of the teams.